ulthiel/NetatmoInflux/Readme.md

 In this section, the functionality of WeatherStats is discussed in more detail.

 ###The database
 The backbone of WeatherStats is the local SQLite database ```Weather.db``` in the directory of WeatherStats.
-If you just downloaded WeatherStats, you need to create an empty database with the program ```CreateEmptyDB.py```.
+If you just downloaded WeatherStats, you need to create an empty database with the program ```CreateEmptyDB```.
 I suggest taking a look at this database with an SQLite browser like [DB Browser for SQLite](http://sqlitebrowser.org).
 With such a browser you can also edit the tables and do some fine-tuning.
 The basic idea behind the structure of the database is as follows.

 ####Sensors
 We will manage data of arbitrary and arbitrarily many sensors, so there is a table called Sensors listing these with additional information.
 Each sensor has a unique id given by the **Id** column.
 This is also the id you can pass to the ```Stats.py``` program.
 The meaning of the **Measurand**, **Unit**, and **Description** columns should be clear.
 In the **Calibration** column you can define a fixed calibration for each sensor meaning that this value will be added to each recorded value to get the actual value.
 For example, I know that the humidity of my outdoor humidity sensor is always 6% too low, so I set calibration to 6.
 The column **pph** gives the temporal resolution of the sensor in *points per hour* (pph).
 For example, Netatmo devices record one value every 5 minutes, so this is 12 pph.
 This information is used for the quality analysis of the data.
 Finally, there is the column **Module**: for us, a module is a collection of sensors and in this column the id of the corresponding module is specified.
 So, all sensors with the same module id belong to the same module.
 We will discuss this point of view in more detail below.

 ####Adding a sensor
-You can manually add a sensor with the program ```AddSensor.py```.
+You can manually add a sensor with the program ```AddSensor```.

 ####Data
 Each sensor gets an own table for its data and this will be called **DataN**, where N is the sensor id.
 This splitting into distinct tables makes computations a bit quicker if you have a lot of records.
 The structure of the data tables is simple: at a given UNIX timestamp given by **Timestamp** the sensor value at this time is listed in the **Values** column.
 Giving the time as a UNIX timestamp is probably most convenient since it is timezone and daylight saving independent.
 Netatmo stores the data on their servers also using UNIX timestamps.
 Of course, for the analysis we would rather like to use local time instead of timestamps.
 This local time is given by the columns **Year**, **Month**, **Day**, **Hour**, **Minute**, **Second**.
 But the question is: what is local?
 To convert the timestamp to local time we need to know in which timezone the sensor was located at each timestamp (we may have moved the sensor in the past).
 This is taken care of by the ModuleLocations table.
 Let us first discuss the Modules table.